IzabelaEdmunds/Project-week3/README.md

 ##The whole transformations/work is done by “run_analysis.R” script
 No manual steps are necessary (it takes around 1 minute to run together with downloading the file).

+The script run environment is Windows 7 (64-bit), R version 3.1.3 and RStudio version 0.98.1103

-It will result in two csv files being written:
+Te scrip will result in two text files being written:

 * measurements_mean_std.txt - containing only the mean and standard deviation for each measurement.
 * activity_subject_means.txt - containing data set with the average of each variable for each activity and each subject.